 Definition Of Conventional Wisdom

 Conventional wisdom refers to all the commonplace ideas and expert opinions that are typically accepted as true.
 This is the wisdom that most people agree on and use to make everyday decisions about their lives.
 When new ideas are introduced, they’re usually compared to conventional wisdom on the subject before they’re considered to be true.

 Generally Accepted Ideas

 Generally accepted ideas are ideas that most people think are true.
 This public aspect of consensus often keeps people committed to conventional ideas.
-Many people don’t want to be labeled as being unreasonable or downright foolish, which they fear they might be if they go against what the majority thinks.
+Many people don’t want to be labeled as being unreasonable or downright foolish for going against what the majority thinks.

 Expert opinions can also be called “conventional wisdom” if they refer to long-established ideas generally accepted within a field of study.
 New ideas don’t come easily within most major institutions, yet experts may have new ideas or cling to old ones.
 It’s the expert’s education and experience in the subject matter that lends credence to their ideas and puts them in the category of conventional wisdom.